Thnk189/tt_um_SummerTT_HDL/docs/info.md

 ## External hardware

-a Sound Pmod. possibly a button or switch, will see.
+a (https://github.com/MichaelBell/tt-audio-pmod "Tiny Tapeout Sound Pmod") . possibly a button or switch, will see.